lazypower/dasroot-blog/content/2015-01-05-pondering-on-devops-and-security.md

 Image: /images/2015/january/infosec.jpg
 ImageCredit: Special thanks to Dan Tentler for his CreativeCommons shot from Defcon19 https://www.flickr.com/photos/vissago/6033405562/
 Status: published

-Summary: Security research has an interesting culture, and its not entirely unlike devops.
+Security research has an interesting culture, and its not entirely unlike devops.
 They are typically kept as a separate entity of the organization and left to do their work supporting the other areas of business.
 Pen testing reports are published and work items are assigned - but what if we could take that a step further and make infosec a real part of the process?

 I've been thinking about this subject quite a bit recently, and it has evolved from the original concept of leveraging devops toolchains in infosec research.
 Pen Testers typically have a set routine of vulnerabilities to check, and this tedious process has been automated by a few toolkits like [Metasploit](http://www.metasploit.com/).
 The original idea was to take toolkits like metasploit, and develop a suite of routines using the Juju Relationship system to test common vulnerabilities, such as: